 What Is a Digital Footprint?

 “Some of that trail you leave knowingly.
-You choose to tell someone something and some of it you disclose implicitly through the websites you visit or the places you authenticate,” Wilton said.
+You choose to tell someone something and some of it you disclose implicitly through the websites you visit or the places you authenticate,” said Robin Wilton, director of internet trust for the nonprofit Internet Society.
 “And some of it, you’re not conscious you’re doing it, and it doesn’t occur to you that you’re leaving these traces.”

 The information you leave knowingly on the web is called your active digital footprint.
 It’s composed of any data you choose to share online.
-This includes things like posting on social media, registering for a subscription service or newsletter, and accepting cookies on a website.
+This includes things like posting on social media, registering for a subscription service or newsletter and accepting cookies on a website.

-Active vs. Passive Digital Footprints
+Passive Digital Footprint

-The data companies collect on you without your knowledge or approval is called your passive footprint.
+The data companies collect on you without your knowledge or approval is your passive digital footprint.
 This information is usually gathered through the use of third-party cookies and tracking scripts.
 These follow you around the web, collecting information on other sites you visit, how long you linger on a page and your personal information as you log in to other accounts.

 Some of your information is also collected by data vendors who then sell it to other companies for advertising purposes.
 They may even broadcast your email, name and phone number online.

-The bad news is, data protection hasn’t kept up with data collection, Benoit-Kurtz said.
+Data protection hasn’t kept up with data collection, Benoit-Kurtz said.
 Unless a company receives a request to delete your personal information, it will likely sit in their databases long after you’ve moved on.
 And it’s likely not being protected as it should.

 “Organizations keep data about individuals for an extraordinarily long period of time, and the challenge with that data is the more you have — especially the more obsolete data you have — the easier it is to lose control of that information,” Benoit-Kurtz said.

 While more recent data receives more attention and security, data that’s several years old is more likely to slip through the cracks and become exposed, she added.
+As a result, there are some notable risks to ignoring your digital footprint that are important to pay attention to.

 It doesn’t take much for hackers to piece together your identity from online fragments, said Jim Van Dyke, senior vice president of digital innovation at Sontiq, a TransUnion company.
-Van Dyke has first-hand experience examining the impact of data breaches serving as an expert witness during the trials on Equifax, Facebook, Yahoo and Anthem breaches.
-He also founded Breach Clarity, which was acquired by Sontiq and helps people understand their exposure risk and solutions in the face of a data breach or hack.
+Van Dyke has first-hand experience examining the impact of data breaches serving as an expert witness during the trials on EquifaxFacebook, Yahoo and Anthem breaches.

 While those major breaches draw most of the headlines, more often than not, it’s the under-the-radar ones from your pharmacist or local government that pose the greatest risk, Van Dyke said.
 Those places can include your phone, email, ID number and social security number, making them ripe targets to steal identities.

-Hiring managers still rely heavily on a person’s social media posts.
+Hiring managers rely heavily on a person’s social media posts.
 For better or worse, 71 percent of hiring managers believe a person’s social media profile can help them determine whether a candidate is the right fit for the company, according to a survey of 1,005 “hiring decision-makers” from employee provider Express Employment Professionals.

 It doesn’t matter how old some of those posts are either.
 While they may not reflect who you are today, they can still resurface thanks to algorithms on some social media websites that drum up old content and how easy it is to search someone’s profile, Wilton said.